Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/Matter-Bridge-Configuration.md

 Matter Bridge device editors arrange **Mappings** and **Advanced** as vertical tabs on the left, consistently with Matter Controller.

+The **Node Input/Output PINs** selector sits outside those tabs.
+Enabling it reveals a contextual **Flow input/output** section directly below, with copyable Flow → Matter and Matter → Flow examples filtered to the selected device type.

 ## Configuration

 |Field|Description|